AllureOfTheStars/Allure/README.md

 Compatibility notes
 -------------------

-The current code was tested with GHC 7.6 and 7.8, but should also work with other GHC versions, with minor modifications.

 If you are using a terminal frontend, numeric keypad may not work correctly depending on versions of the libraries, terminfo and terminal emulators.
 The curses frontend is not fully supported due to the limitations